-

 2. Touchpad Functionality:

-- The transparent touchpad was fully integrated into the S-Class UI, offering a unique way to interact with the phone.
-Users could use the touchpad to navigate menus, scroll through lists, and even perform multi-touch gestures such as pinch-to-zoom.
-The touchpad also supported handwriting recognition, allowing users to input text by drawing characters directly on the pad.
+The transparent touchpad was embedded into the S-Class UI for interaction with the phone.
+Users could use the touchpad to access menus, scroll through lists, and perform multitouch gestures such as pinch-to-zoom.
+The touchpad also encompassed a handwriting recognition feature, allowing for text input by drawing characters on the pad.

 3. Customization and Widgets: